-- 7. Interact with Cohesive Strategy Teams to Refine the Regional Strategies This step is designed to allow interaction among the various Cohesive Strategy committees to gain understanding of the linkages among management options and potential consequences of actions and objectives.
-During this interaction, the regional strategies will be refined and narrowed as appropriate to the set of management options desired to include in the comparative risk assessment national tradeoff analysis.
-While not resulting in a "preferred alternative" for each region, it is expected that the decision space will be narrowed to a smaller set of options that are practical and reasonable for each region. - 8.
-Conduct the Comparative Risk Analysis National Tradeoff Analysis Given the refined and narrowed set of management options for each region, the analytical models will be used to project potential outcomes and consequences within each region and summarized nationally.
-The intent is to show the tradeoffs associated with management options.
-Tradeoffs will reflect how risk varies under each management option - thus, the inputs assumed for each management option and the projected outcomes/consequences are summarized at the regional and national level.
+7. Interact with Cohesive Strategy Teams to Refine the Regional Strategies

+This step is designed to allow interaction among the various Cohesive Strategy committees to gain understanding of the linkages among management options and potential consequences of actions and objectives.
+During this interaction, the regional strategies will be refined and narrowed as appropriate to the set of management options desired to include in the comparative risk assessment - national tradeoff analysis.
+While not resulting in a "preferred alternative" for each region, it is expected that the decision space will be narrowed to a smaller set of options that are practical and reasonable for each region.

+8. Conduct the Comparative Risk Analysis - National Tradeoff Analysis inputs assumed for each management option and the projected outcomes/consequences are summarized at the regional and national level.
 The intent of the tradeoff analysis is not to make a final decision as to which management option will be selected for each region.
 Rather the intent is to derive information useful for further deliberations among stakeholders, partners, agencies, and policy makers as decision processes move forward.
 Some proposed actions within the regional strategies may be adopted for implementation without further deliberation - for instance, those actions requiring no new funding or policies and that have broad acceptance by partners and stakeholders.
 For some actions and objectives the Cohesive Strategy may be seen as providing a deliberative process involving transitions that require considerable discussion and debate.
 For these actions and objectives it may be appropriate to reveal the potential tradeoffs and initiate the discussion and debate rather than "decide" immediately.
 The NSAT report of the national tradeoff analysis is expected to consist of the description of the underlying models, data, assumptions, and relationships presented in the models as well as tables and graphics displaying and describing the tradeoffs associated with the regional and national management options.